1C MCP Toolkit

 - Use `ALLOW_DANGEROUS_WITH_APPROVAL=true` for approval mode

-- Recommended to configure `autoApprove` only for safe tools
+- It is recommended to configure `autoApprove` only for safe tools

 ## 📝 Channel Isolation

-When connecting multiple 1C clients to one proxy server, you can isolate command flows using channel IDs.
+When connecting multiple 1C clients to a single proxy-server, you can isolate command flows using channel IDs.

 ### Usage with MCP